Uranium-233

 Uranium-233 is produced by the neutron irradiation of thorium-232.
-When thorium-232 absorbs a neutron, it becomes thorium-233, which has a half-life of only 22 minutes.
+When thorium-232 absorbs a neutron, it becomes thorium-233, which has a half-life of about 22 minutes.
 Thorium-233 decays into protactinium-233 through beta decay.
-Protactinium-233 has a half-life of 27 days and beta decays into uranium-233; some proposed molten salt reactor designs attempt to physically isolate the protactinium from further neutron capture before beta decay can occur, to maintain the neutron economy (if it misses the 233U window, the next fissile target is 235U, meaning a total of 4 neutrons needed to trigger fission).
+Protactinium-233 has a longer half-life of about 27 days to further decay into uranium-233; some proposed molten salt reactor designs attempt to physically isolate the protactinium from further neutron capture before beta decay can occur, to maintain the neutron economy (if it misses the 233U window, the next fissile target is 235U, meaning a total of 4 neutrons needed to trigger fission).

 233U usually fissions on neutron absorption, but sometimes retains the neutron, becoming uranium-234.
-The capture-to-fission ratio of uranium-233 is smaller than those of the other two major fissile fuels, uranium-235 and plutonium-239.
+For both thermal neutrons and fast neutrons, the capture-to-fission ratio of uranium-233 is smaller than those of the other two major fissile fuels, uranium-235 and plutonium-239.

 Fissile material

 In 1946, the public first became informed of uranium-233 bred from thorium as "a third available source of nuclear energy and atom bombs" (in addition to uranium-235 and plutonium-239), following a United Nations report and a speech by Glenn T. Seaborg.

 The United States produced, over the course of the Cold War, approximately 2 metric tons of uranium-233, in varying levels of chemical and isotopic purity.
 These were produced at the Hanford Site and Savannah River Site in reactors that were designed for the production of plutonium-239.